csc7/PP1_CI_TGC/README.md

 This "quick" button, whose name is "Request Service", pops up a modal form where the user is able to contract specific services.

 The body of the pages are structured as follows for each of the pages:
-* Home: it contains a typical picture of a geophysical service with a brief introduction of what the company is able to offer.\
+* Home: it contains hero image with a typical picture of a geophysical service with a brief introduction of what the company is able to offer.\
 To keep navigation simple, this page is designed to fit in a screen of 1024x768 pixels withough having to scroll with the mouse.
 * About Us: it has an upper section, divided in three subsections, where a picture, title and text for the following items are allocated: Mission, Values and Vision.
 In order to keep symmetry as accurate as possible, Values (which are shown in a list) are located in the middle.\
 This section is followed, downwards, by another section (which lies in the middle of the body) that contains a table with the projects of the company.\